-Grand Hyatt Baha Mar in The Bahamas was the perfect location for CISCO's 2018 Partner Connection Week with 1,200 attendees from all
+Grand Hyatt Baha Mar in The Bahamas was the perfect location for CISCO's 2018 Partner Connection Week with 1,200 attendees from all over the world.

 "We wanted someplace where we could contain the group and have everything in one place," adds Tostado-Span.
 "We invaded the whole resort, and it worked very well."